-Nifty broke below 11,000 @ 5-month low; top 5 factors weighing on markets
+Nifty ends below Mount 11K @ 5-month low; top 5 factors that weighed on markets

 The S&P BSE Metal index was among the top loser, followed by the S&P BSE Capital Goods index, and the S&P BSE Finance index.

-The S&P BSE Sensex plunged more than 400 points, while Nifty50 broke below 11,000-level on an intraday basis for the second consecutive day on August 1, hitting a new five-month low.
+The S&P BSE Sensex plunged more than 400 points, while Nifty50 broke below 11,000-level on August 1, hitting a new five-month low.

-In terms of sectors, the S&P BSE Metal index was among the top losers followed by the S&P BSE Capital Goods index, and the S&P BSE Finance index.
+In terms of sectors, the S&P BSE Metal index was among the top losers followed by the S&P BSE Capital Goods index, S&P BSE Telecom, S&P BSE BANKEX and the S&P BSE Finance index.

 Five factors that could be weighing on markets: